Skip to main content

 Book: What Is AI by Mike Loukides and Ben Lorica

 I can open any email in 2024 and have it mention AI.
 Today, I've opened one from NameCheap and every bit of copy is mentioning some other AI ('clever captions'...captions should be understandable first and foremost) .
-I'm not in the business of being against AI, more so against companies who use it as an excuse to cut staff and leave users with an inferior product.
+I'm not in the business of being against AI, more so against companies who use it as an excuse to cut staff, perpetuate human biases, and leave users with an inferior product.
 Less people being paid means less money you get as a company.
 Keep that in mind.
 The book released in 2016, but the foundations haven't changed.
 Quotes from the book are italicized, and my comments follow.

 Books and Tech: "Evil Genius" by Catherine Jinks